 For more activities, read our post about 65 adventurous things to do in Jasper

-In this blog post, you will read about the trail to Wilcox Pass, see a lot of photos to show you what you can expect, and also where to stay overnight to have glacier views.
+In this blog post, you will read about the Wilcox Pass Hike, see a lot of photos to show you what you can expect, where to stay overnight to have glacier views and FAQ about the hike at the end.

 More hiking ideas: